It takes as much imagination to create debt as to create income.

 Budget-wise it might make sense to hold out on purchasing items upfront and instead choose to pay them off each month.
 However, if you do this over and over again, you will eventually get yourself into financial strife; these recurring fees will just keep piling up.
 And of course if you can’t pay them off, it just makes sense to dump them onto your credit card, but we all know that’s not a good idea. 🙁

-Choose instead not to sign up to payment plans.
-Choose instead to purchase cheaper products or models that you can afford to pay upfront, or choose to purchase other people’s second hand items.
-This is a far more cost effective method and will help you to avoid getting into further debt in the months and years to come.
+Choose instead not to sign up for payment plans.
+Choose instead to purchase cheaper products or models that you can afford to pay upfront, or choose to purchase other people’s second-hand items.
+This is a far more cost-effective method and will help you to avoid getting into further debt in the months and years to come.

 Take Control of Your Credit Card Spending

 People typically get into financial strife because they overspend on their credit cards.
 However, it’s not just spending on the credit card that creates these problems.
 It’s sometimes the cash advances that come with a high-interest rate that really hurt us financially.

 As a general rule, it’s important whenever possible to pay off the balance on your credit card each month.
 Paying off just the minimum amount monthly means that you will end up paying a bucketload of interest over time.
 And paying interest on the stuff you just bought on credit means that these items are costing you more money than you bargained for.